taddes/STGRjavascript/11.New JS Features/newJsFeatures.md

         ```javascript
         const combArr = nums1.concat(nums2)
         ```
-        * Excellent way to make a copy of an array:
+        * Excellent way to make a copy of an array, *but cannot clone nested arrays*:
         ```javascript
         const copy = [...otherArr]
         ```